AbhisekDas01/Java-Scripts-Projects/README.md

 ## Getting Started

-To get started with any of the projects, clone the repository and navigate to the project directory:
+To get started with any of the projects, clone the repository and navigate to the project directory.

+You can also view the projects live [here](https://abhisekdas01.github.io/Java-Scripts-Projects/).